codepath/android_guides/Working-with-the-Soft-Keyboard.md

     android:windowSoftInputMode="adjustResize" />
 ```

 The options for the mode include two aspects: visibility and adjustment.
-Adjustment options include `adjustResize`, `adjustPan`, and `adjustUnspecified` and are [listed in full here].
+Adjustment options include `adjustResize`, `adjustPan`, and `adjustUnspecified` and are [listed in full here](
+http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft).
 Both visibility and adjustment can be combined with:

 ```xml
 <!-- Configures the keyboard to be visible right away and for UI to be resized when shown -->